gogamarra/Automated-ELK-Stack/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+An administrator creates YAML and .cfg files  within the Provisioner Container of the JumpBox VM to configure the ELK stack and DVWA servers in the network depicted in the following diagram.

 ![Deployment Architecture](./diagrams/ElkArchitecture.jpg)